3 min read

 How you can support your puppy best:

 When your furry friend turns two, they’re not a puppy anymore.
 Congratulations!
 You now have an emotionally mature dog.
-(But be honest, you’ll miss a lot about those puppy days!)
+(But be honest, you’ll miss a lot of those puppy days!)

 How to support your dog best: